How to Pass Environment Variables to Docker Containers

-Containerized applications can run seamlessly across a variety of environments, including development, testing, and production.
-As these applications move from one environment to another, they often require some configurations to be adjusted to meet each environment's unique needs.
+Containerized applications can run seamlessly across various environments, including development, testing, and production.
+As they move from one environment to another, they often require adjusting some configurations to meet each environment's unique needs.

 For example, in a development environment, enabling verbose debugging can provide developers with detailed feedback.
 On the other hand, in a production environment, it's often beneficial to minimize debugging verbosity to save system resources.